magicmarc/marks-reverie/src/content/posts/ACT_IV_Amber_the_Big_Sister.md

 ## Scene 2: The March Kitchen

 *(Amber surveys the room.
-Four girls talk over each other, the air buzzing with vanity, frustration, shyness, and daydreams.
+Ahe air buzzing with vanity, frustration, shyness, and daydreams.
 Amber’s jaw drops.)*

 **AMBER** *(in disbelief)*:
 What on earth is this circus?
-Rouge, scribbles, sighs, and gossip—are you girls rehearsing for chaos, or is this just daily life?
+Rouge, scribbles, sighs, and gossip—are you girls rehearsing for your ridiculous play, or is this just daily life?
+What are you doing here.

 **MEG** *(startled, then hopeful)*:
-But you’re our big sister, aren’t you?
+Does our big sister need a hand in the kitchen?

 **AMBER** *(snorts, eyes wide)*:
 Big sister?
 Me?
 Don’t make me laugh.
 If I am, then I’ve clearly inherited four crybabies.